 We expect the WPD index to relate to other Pacific modes.
 PDO for instance, comprises a combination of remote ENSO-induced variability in combination with local atmosphere-ocean interactions (Newman et al., 2016).
-Especially due to spatial overlap in regions, we see that WPD relates to Niño 4 and WNP, which is illustrated by cross-correlations of 0.61 and -0.29 respectively, in the period from 1979 until 2021 (Fig. 3B).
-(We do not include the pre-1979 period because it lacks the west Pacific warming mode and the stronger Pacific-Atlantic connections (Funk and Hoell, 2015; O'Reilly et al., 2019), which would muddy the illustration of current inter-relations.)
-The real difference with for instance Niño 4, is that the WPD-index is designed to specifically target the teleconnection towards Europe, which is confirmed by the highest correlation of all indices to week 3-6 t2m (Fig. 3C).
+Especially due to spatial overlap in regions, we see that WPD relates to Niño 4 and WNP, which is illustrated by crosscorrelations of 0.61 and -0.29 respectively, in the period from 1979 until 2021 (Fig. 3b).
+(We do not include the pre-1979 period because it lacks the west Pacific warming mode and the stronger Pacific-Atlantic connections, Funk and Hoell, 2015; O'Reilly et al., 2019, which would muddy the illustration of current inter-relations.)
+The real difference with for instance Niño 4, is that the WPD index is designed to specifically target the teleconnection towards Europe, which is confirmed by the highest correlation of all indices with weeks 3-6 t2m (Fig. 3c).

-Correlation between Pacific modes is further illustrated by a year-to-year representation of the time series (Fig. 3A).
-Over the 1979-2021 period the standardized PDO is moving towards a negative phase (-0.031 std/yr).
-Also Niño 3 displays a slight negative trend (-0.013 K/yr), which is different from Niño 4 and WPD, and opposed to the positive trend in WNP (0.02 K/yr).
-These opposing trends reflect documented warming in the western Pacific, while the central to eastern tropical Pacific has not warmed (Wills et al., 2022; Seager et al., 2022; Sun et al., 2022; Lee et al., 2022).
-The result is that the zonal SST gradient over the tropical Pacific has increased, which is generally referred to as a 'La-Niña-like' change in the Pacific 'background state', and has been linked to a stronger Walker circulation (Lee et al., 2022; Seager et al., 2022).
-Also the west Pacific warming mode, visible as the warming in the WNP region, enhances the climatological background-gradient over the Pacific, and is linked to a strengthening of the Walker circulation This results in a strengthening of equatorial and meridional SST gradients in the climatological 'background state' of the Pacific, which can interact with La Niña to produce a stronger Walker circulation (Funk and Hoell, 2015; Funk et al., 2018), with potentially important influences on tropical-extratropical teleconnections (Schubert et al., 2014; O'Reilly et al., 2019; Sun et al., 2022).
+Correlation between Pacific modes is further illustrated by a year-to-year representation of the time series (Fig. 3a).
+Over the 1979-2021 period the standardized PDO is moving towards a negative phase $(-0.031 \text{ std yr}^{-1})$ .
+Also, Niño 3 displays a slight negative trend $(-0.013 \text{ K yr}^{-1})$ , which is different from Niño 4 and WPD, and opposed to the positive trend in WNP ( $0.02 \text{ K yr}^{-1}$ ).
+These opposing trends reflect documented warming in the western Pacific, whereas the central to eastern tropical Pacific has not warmed (Wills et al., 2022; Seager et al., 2022; Sun et al., 2022; Lee et al., 2022).
+The result is that the zonal SST gradient over the tropical Pacific has increased, which is generally referred to as a "La-Niña-like" change in the Pacific "background state", and has been linked to a stronger Walker circulation (Lee et al., 2022; Seager et al., 2022).
+Also, the west Pacific warming mode, visible as the warming in the WNP region, enhances the climatological background-gradient over the Pacific, and is linked to a strengthening of the Walker circulation (Funk and Hoell, 2015; Funk et al., 2018), with potentially important influences on tropical-extratropical teleconnections (Schubert et al., 2014; O'Reilly et al., 2019; Sun et al., 2022).